Itsabhishek7py/Welltoodit/README.md

-To-Do List App 🚀
+# To-Do List App 🚀
-Description

 Tired of juggling a million tasks in your head?
 Say goodbye to sticky notes and hello to effortless organization!
-The To-Do List App is your new personal assistant for managing daily chores, work projects, and personal goals.
+The **To-Do List App** is your new personal assistant for managing daily chores, work projects, and personal goals.
 With a clean, beautiful, and intuitive interface, you'll finally be in control of your day.

 Features
 ✅ Add Tasks: Quickly add new tasks to your list.